sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 * **CopySerial** - False by default.
 Set to true to transmit Serial settings during training from Server to Clients.

-* **Echo** - By default the radio will not echo the incoming serial.
+* **Echo** - By default, the radio will not echo the incoming serial.
 This is helpful at times if a user is typing data directly into a terminal.
 During AT configuration echo is turned on regardless of this setting.

-* **FlowControl** - If flow control is enabled, the radio will not print data if CTS is low (host is telling the radio to hold its horses).
-If flow control is enabled, the radio will pull RTS low if its serial buffer is full (radio is telling the host to hold its horses).
+* **FlowControl** - If flow control is enabled, the radio will not print data if CTS is low (the host is telling the radio to hold its horses).
+If flow control is enabled, the radio will pull RTS low if its serial buffer is full (the radio is telling the host to hold its horses).
 CTS and RTS pins are only exposed on the UART connector but apply to both USB and serial data streams.
 By default, flow control is turned off.
-Internal pullups are used so RTS and CTS can be left floating if not used.
+Internal pull-ups are used so RTS and CTS can be left floating if not used.

 * **InvertCts** - By default, InvertCts is false and CTS is high when data is allowed to flow.
 Enable InvertCts to do the opposite.

 * **InvertRts** - By default, InvertRts is false and RTS is high when data is allowed to flow.
 Enable InvertRts to do the opposite.

 * **SerialDelay** - The number of milliseconds of timeout before a partial packet is sent.
-For example if a partial frame of 12 bytes are received, the radio will wait this amount for more bytes before initiating a transmission.
+For example, if a partial frame of 12 bytes is received, the radio will wait this amount for more bytes before initiating a transmission.
 The default is 50ms.
 Allowed values: 10 to 2000ms.

 * **SerialSpeed** - Controls the baud rate in bits-per-second used over the UART connector.
 Data sent over USB will be sent/received regardless of this setting.
-Default is 57600bps.
+The default is 57600bps.
 Allowed values are 2400, 4800, 9600, 14400, 19200, 38400, 57600, and 115200bps.

 * **UsbSerialWait** - If enabled, the radio will wait for the USB port to be enumerated and open before beginning operation.
-Default is false.
+The default is false.

 ## Info Commands